Skip to content

 21. Filter Google Search results by publish date

-If you want to find something that published or edited within a specific timeframe, Google makes this easy to do.
+If you want to find something that was published or edited within a specific timeframe, Google makes this easy to do.
 Here's how.

 Just below the search bar on the Google Search results page, click Tools.
 This will populate two additional dropdown features: Any time and All results.
 From there, you can use the Any time tab to filter results by when the content was published or updated.